1987 Brazilian Grand Prix: Qualifying

 Qualifying was dominated by the Honda powered Williams, with Mansell ahead of Piquet.
 Third was Ayrton Senna with his Lotus.
 The Lotus 99T, now in the Yellow and Blue colours of new sponsors Camel Cigarettes, was using the computer-controlled active suspension for the first time in the hope that its advantages (keeping the car at the optimum ride height) would give them an edge over the rest of the field.
-The total number of cars entered for the event was 23, but on race day the March team, who went into the race with a modified Formula 3000 car for F1 rookie Ivan Capelli due to their new car not being ready, ran out of Cosworth DFZs, blowing their last in the Sunday morning warm-up and there were only 22 starters.
+The total number of cars entered for the event was 23, but on race day the March team, who went into the race with a modified Formula 3000 car for young F1 Italian driver Ivan Capelli due to their new car not being ready, ran out of Cosworth DFZs, blowing their last in the Sunday morning warm-up and there were only 22 starters.

 Qualifying also saw the FIA's controversial pop-off valves used for the first time on the turbocharged cars.
 The valves limited turbo boost pressure to 4.0 Bar where previously boost was only limited to what the engineers felt the engines could take.
 The valves were far from popular with the teams and drivers, however, with some drivers complaining throughout the weekend that they were cutting in too early and not allowing enough boost.
 Arrows driver Derek Warwick told that at times his valve was opening at just 2.6 Bar (a loss of approximately 280 bhp) while Benetton's Thierry Boutsen told that the two valves on his Ford V6 were both opening at different levels and both well below the 4 Bar limit.
 McLaren got around the pop-off valve problem by limiting turbo boost on their TAG-Porsche engines to just 3.6 Bar of pressure throughout the weekend, thus never allowing the valves to come into play.
 One unnamed team mechanic was reported to have said that the valves were the only crude piece of engineering on a modern Grand Prix car.

 The Ligier team was absent from Rio, missing their first race since the French boycott of the 1985 South African Grand Prix.
 The team had been set to use a new 4-cylinder, turbocharged Alfa Romeo engine for the season.
 However, during pre-season testing lead driver René Arnoux compared the new 415T to used food.
 This gave Alfa's parent company Fiat the excuse they wanted to pull out of its association with the team leaving Ligier without an engine for the season, though Ligier were able to secure a supply of Megatron turbo's from the Arrows team sponsors USF&G and would use them from San Marino until the end of the season.